 The key factors to a good temperature calibration are:

-- letting the flight controller cool to a temperature below the minimum operating temperature before starting the calibration
+letting the autopilot cool to a temperature below the minimum operating temperature before starting the calibration

-- ensuring that there is no movement during the calibration.
-Note that the flight controller does not need to be level, but it must not move.
+ensuring that there is no movement during the calibration.
+Note that the autopilot does not need to be level, but it must not move.